NathanBaulch/EnphaseOpenAPI/csharp-netcore/commissioning/docs/TariffApi.md

 <a id="updatesystemtariffsettings"></a>
 # **UpdateSystemTariffSettings**
-> UpdateSystemTariffSettingsResponse UpdateSystemTariffSettings (int systemId, TariffSettings _params = null)
+> UpdateSystemTariffSettingsResponse UpdateSystemTariffSettings (int systemId, TariffSettings? _params = null)

 Update tariff for a system